With London 'fix' under fire, China seeks bigger sway in gold trade

 While physical demand has always provided underlying support to gold prices, speculative trade is what largely drives prices.
 With China's push for an international physical exchange, physical demand could begin to have a stronger influence.

-China overtook India last year as the world's biggest gold importer and gold jewelry and investment demand was up about a third to a record 1,065.8 tons in 2013.
+China overtook India last year as the world's biggest gold importer and gold jewelry and investment demand was up about a third to a record 1,065.8 tonnes in 2013.

-The influx of gold has made SGE the biggest physical exchange, with a turnover of 10,000 tons for its immediate and deferred delivery contracts, according to Thomson Reuters GFMS.
+The influx of gold has made SGE the biggest physical exchange, with a turnover of 10,000 tonnes for its immediate and deferred delivery contracts, according to Thomson Reuters GFMS.

-The Shanghai Futures Exchange has the world's second-most traded gold futures contract, though trading is largely limited to the domestic market with volumes of about 41,176 tons last year, still well behind COMEX's 147,083 tons.
+The Shanghai Futures Exchange has the world's second-most traded gold futures contract, though trading is largely limited to the domestic market with volumes of about 41,176 tonnes last year, still well behind COMEX's 147,083 tonnes.

 The SGE's international board and the main exchange could eventually be merged when the yuan is fully convertible, Albert Cheng, managing director of the World Gold Council's far east region, said.